 7. A foreboding line from Luke Skywalker

 Will the Skywalker legacy of Jedi end with Luke?
 Or does it mean that something far greater is being planned for Rey?
-Either way, it’s something that will effect the future of the Star Wars universe forever.
+Either way, it’s something that will affect the future of the Star Wars universe forever.

 8. Obi-Wan Kenobi could be slated for an appearance

-Lucasfilm’s choice to not include Obi-Wan Kenobi in their recent Anthology series has been a curious one to say the least.
+Lucasfilm’s choice to not include Obi-Wan Kenobi in the recent Anthology series has been a curious one, to say the least.
 Ewan McGregor is right around the correct age for Kenobi’s character before Star Wars: A New Hope, McGregor himself has expressed an interest in returning to play the role, and there’s plenty of story left to tell for the man who would later become Luke Skywalker’s first true mentor.
 As it turns out, his omission from the Anthology series had a very good reason behind it.

 According to Entertainment Weekly’s Anthony Breznican, “the one reason they haven’t moved sooner on [an Obi-Wan spin-off] is that they’re not done with Obi-Wan quite yet in the ‘saga’ films.”
 He goes on to note that he “wouldn’t be surprised to see an Obi-Wan thing happen beyond Episode IX,” and that “there’s bound to be some reference” to Kenobi in either Episode VIII or IX.”

 9. Supreme Leader Snoke will be brought to life using practical effects